 A Tesla auto loan is a financial product offered by a child company of the automaker.
 This company operates under the name Tesla Finance LLC and is responsible for reviewing loan applications, issuing funds, and processing loan payments.

-Buyers also have the possibility of shopping around for a car loan and securing financing before they order a Tesla via a bank or credit union of their choice.
-Tesla is a flexible company and getting financing through a lender of your choice won’t be an issue.
+Buyers can also shop around for a car loan and secure financing before ordering a Tesla via a bank or credit union of their choice.
+Tesla is a flexible company, and getting financing through a lender of your choice won’t be an issue.

-Tesla lending is a convenient option since you can order your new vehicle and secure an auto loan as part of the same online process.
+Tesla lending is a convenient option because you can order your new vehicle and secure an auto loan through the same online process.

 How to Apply for a Tesla Auto Loan